 The ER SU Disable subfield is set to 1 to indicate that 242-tone HE ER SU PPDU reception is disabled and set to 0 to indicate that 242-tone HE ER SU PPDU reception is enabled.(#11261)

-The DL MU-MIMO Resound Recommendation subfield is set to 1 to indicate that the STA suggests that the AP resound the channel with the STA.
-The subfield is set to 0 to indicate that the STA has no recommendation on AP's DL MU-MIMO operation.
+The DL MU-MIMO Resound Recommendation subfield is set to 1 to indicate that the STA suggests that the AP either resounds the channel or increases the channel sounding frequency with the STA.
+The subfield is set to 0 to indicate that the STA has no recommendation on the AP channel resounding frequency (#15865).
+The DL MU-MIMO Resound Recommendation subfield is reserved for a HE AP.

 Operating mode indication